msv-lab/HoarePrompt-experiments/README.md

 ## Directory Structure

-The experiment will create various directories to organize configuration, data, and logs:
+The experiment are dependent and will create various directories to organize configuration, data, and logs:

 1. **Data File**: The data file (e.g., JSON) is read from the path specified with `--data`.
 For potential data to use you can visit our default_config.json mbpp.jsonl sanitized-mbpp.json or you can use the example data in the [input_data folder](./input_data)